Connect with others who understand.

 2. Lhermitte’s Sign

-People with MS may notice a sudden electric shock-like sensation running down their spine after bending their neck forward.
+People with MS may notice a sudden electric shock-like sensation running down their spine, often triggered by bending their neck forward.
 This symptom, known as Lhermitte’s sign, is often the first sign of MS or an MS relapse.
+Lhermitte’s sign is a type of nerve pain that often occurs when MS causes damage to the upper part of the spine (cervical spine).

-Notify your health care team right away if you experience Lhermitte’s sign, as it might mean your MS treatment plan is falling behind.
-Getting a prompt diagnosis lets you intervene quickly.
+Notify your healthcare team right away if you experience Lhermitte’s sign, as in some cases it might mean your MS is active.
+Getting a prompt diagnosis allows for quick intervention.

-Treatment options may include the application of pulsed electromagnetic fields (EMFs), a neck brace to limit neck movements that could make the problem worse, and progressive relaxation and stretching under the supervision of a physical therapist.
+A few options that may reduce the feeling include applying pulsed electromagnetic fields (EMFs), using a neck brace to limit neck movements, and practicing progressive relaxation and stretching with the guidance of a physical therapist.

 3. Muscle Spasms

-Muscle spasticity — muscle stiffness, tightness, or spasms — is not unusual for people with MS. Along with the limbs and the torso, the back is a common site of spasms.
-Sometimes, these uncontrolled contractions can be painful and last for several minutes.
+Muscle spasticity — which refers to muscle stiffness, tightness, or spasms — is common for people with MS. Along with the limbs and the torso, the back is a frequent site for these spasms.
+Sometimes, these involuntary muscle contractions can be painful and last for several minutes.

-Members of MyMSTeam have described the profound impact of spasms on their daily lives.
-One member shared, “I have severe spasms at work, and a coworker has had to catch me to keep me from hitting the floor.
+Many members of MyMSTeam have shared how spasms impact their daily lives.
+One member shared, “I have severe spasms at work, and a coworker has had to catch me to keep me from falling.
 I also have them at the grocery store, and it’s so frustrating.
 I get them during church, and they’re so bad, the nurses and ushers come over to help me (mainly so I don’t collapse).”

-Degenerative disk disease — a condition that affects the bones and joints of the spine — is often confused with MS because the symptoms and age of onset are similar.
-However, it’s also possible to have both conditions at the same time.
+Degenerative disc disease — a condition that affects the bones and joints of the spine — is common and can coexist with MS.

 Doctors usually recommend starting treatment with over-the-counter pain relievers and anti-inflammatory medications.
-If that doesn’t work, they may suggest prescription opioids, muscle relaxants, epidural injections, or surgery.
-Many people also try physical therapy, yoga, and alternative treatments (like acupuncture) to reduce pain.
-Wearing a back brace and using heat or ice packs may also help.
+Other management options may include prescription opioids, muscle relaxants, epidural injections, or surgery.
+Many people also find relief through physical therapy, yoga, and alternative treatments like acupuncture.

 5. Osteoporosis

 Osteoporosis is a condition that makes your bones weak and brittle.
-Doctors often recommend bone density tests, such as a dual-energy X-ray absorptiometry (DEXA) scan, for people with MS. High inflammation levels, low vitamin D, and MS-related immobility that make regular exercise difficult may contribute to weakened bones.
-Steroids and other medications commonly prescribed for MS pain can also affect your bones.
-Additionally, some people have a higher chance of osteoporosis because of their genetics or their eating and exercise habits during childhood and adolescence.
+Doctors often recommend bone density tests, such as a dual-energy X-ray absorptiometry (DEXA) scan, for people with MS. Other factors that can also contribute to weakened bones include inflammation, low vitamin D, MS-related immobility, and medications commonly used to manage MS pain.
+Additionally, some people have a higher chance of developing osteoporosis because of their genetics or their eating and exercise habits during childhood and adolescence.

-Denosumab (sold as Prolia and Xgeva) is another option, sometimes preferred for people with kidney problems.
-Your health care provider will evaluate your situation to find the best treatment option for you.
+Eating a balanced diet with enough vitamin D and calcium (usually with the help of supplements) can help keep bones strong.
+Several medications are available for treating osteoporosis, with bisphosphonates being a common first choice.
+Denosumab (sold as Prolia and Xgeva and also available as a biosimilar) is another option, sometimes preferred for people with kidney problems.
+Your healthcare provider will evaluate your situation to find the best treatment option for you.

 6. Other Possible Causes

-Many other common causes of back pain affect people with MS and those without.
-These may include:
+There are many other common causes of back pain that can affect both people with MS and those without.
+These include:

-• Ankylosing spondylitis (a type of spinal arthritis)
+• Ankylosing spondylitis or other types of spinal arthritis

 • Endometriosis